anima-wg/brski-discovery/draft-ietf-anima-brski-discovery.md

 as a space separated sequence of variation type values, and as a "-" concatenated variation string in the "Variation String" column.
 The space separated sequence does not take defaults into account, the variation string does.

-Variation strings may include additional "one-off" variation strings in support of backward compatibility when the standard scheme does not work.
+Variations may be identified through other "irregular" strings, such as "", which are not created from concatenation of varation type values, whenever necessary for backward compatibility.

-The "Context" column lists the BRSKI Variation Context(s) to which a line applies.
+The "Context" column lists the BRSKI Context(s) to which a line applies.
 If it is empty, then the same Context(s) apply as that of the last prior line with a non-empty Context column.

 The "Reference" column lists the document(s) that specify the variation, if that variation is